atommy1966/SRT-Lyric-Sync/README.md

     *   **Real-time Video Preview**: See your edits reflected instantly on the custom video player.
 The subtitle list automatically scrolls to the currently playing line.
     *   **Multi-Format Support**: Import from `.txt`, `.srt`, `.vtt`, and `.lrc` files.
 Export your work to SRT, VTT, or LRC with the streamlined download menu.
     *   **Smart Filename Generation**: The app automatically detects the language of your subtitles and includes the language code (e.g., `_ja.srt`) in the downloaded filename for easy organization.
-    *   **Paste-to-Parse**: Paste raw SRT, VTT, or LRC content directly into the lyrics area, and the app will automatically detect the format and offer to load it into the editor with one click.
+    *   **Paste-to-Parse**: Paste raw SRT, VTT, or LRC content directly into the text area, and the app will automatically detect the format and offer to load it into the editor with one click.
     *   **Draft Autosave & Restore**: Your progress is automatically saved in your browser.
 If you leave and come back, the app will offer to restore your unsaved draft.

 ## 🎬 Use Cases

 This app isn't just for syncing song lyrics.
 Its high-precision AI transcription and editing features can streamline your workflow in various scenarios:

-*   **Music Videos & Live Performances**: Create perfectly synced lyric subtitles for fans to enjoy.
+*   **Music Videos & Live Performances**: Create perfectly synced subtitles for fans to enjoy.
 *   **Tutorials & Explainer Videos**: Add clear captions to instructional videos to improve viewer comprehension.
 *   **Interviews & Podcasts**: Quickly transcribe recorded interviews to significantly speed up article writing and content editing.
 *   **Lectures & Seminars**: Convert online lectures or seminars into text for meeting minutes or study materials.